 If you cannot physically attend the conference, join us and give a live stream Virtual Presentation via the conference Webinar platform

 If you cannot attend our conference but still wish to have your paper presented at the conference and published in the conference proceedings, we offer a virtual presentation option for your convenience.
-Virtual presenters are still required to submit a proposal/abstract or full paper, and one author must pay the registration fee.
+Virtual presenters are still required to submit a proposal/abstract, and one author must pay the registration fee.
 Your conference documents will be sent to your email after the conference.